 The base price will begin to vary when you pick anything other than standard.
 It costs an additional $80 for premium and glitter plates up to $150 for their limited blue burl plates ($75 per side).
 It is a little pricier than the Lime Ears and Custom Art plate options so just watch your indicative check-out price at the bottom of the screen.

 Shells follow the same path with the standard for free and glitter an additional $40 per side.
 Logos are free and you do have the choice of provided logos or upload your own individual artwork to use, (custom artwork has a fee).

 If you want a smattering of Swarovski crystals on top that’s an additional $80 a pop but honestly that bling stuff can stay the hell away from me as far as I am concerned.

 There are not many optional accessory selections is in the finalize section but it does give you the choice of jack termination type for the excellent 2-pin Eros II 4-wire stock cable.

 You also can finish your order with a shipping turnaround time but be warned, the fast shipping is an additional $300 which personally I think you should avoid.
 The case engraving is up to you, it will not cost additional so go ahead knock yourself out with a name or branding meme.

 Packaging & Accessories

-Since I last reviewed an Empire Ears monitor, the Phantom, it seems the packaging and physical presentation has had a bit of an upgrade.
-Yes, it is an all-black ensemble, such is the way of things in audio the days, but it’s tight as in slick, pro, compact and all those other useful words to describe a modern branded retail box.
+Since I last reviewed an Empire Ears monitor, the Phantom, it seems the packaging and physical presentation have had a bit of an upgrade.
+Yes, it is an all-black ensemble, such is the way of things in audio the days, but it’s tight as in slick, pro, compact, and all those other useful words to describe a modern branded retail box.